-My state of the art parenting strategies get families to where they need to be
+My state of the art relationship building strategies get families to where they need to be.

 The shooting deaths of 20 young children and six school staffers on December 14, 2012, left the country shaken and horrified.
 In the midst of the holiday season, the tragedy hit the hearts and homes of many families across the nation.
 The idea that so many lives could be changed forever in a matter of moments in such a random act of violence is on ongoing daily trauma for many.Read More

 Watch Dr. Kate’s interview with Steve Aveson on how to reduce kids stress during the holidays.Read More

 The holidays are supposed to be the most wonderful time of the year.
 And yet, regardless of whether families are intact, blended, broken blended or single parent families, in reality holidays can bring out a range of intense emotions in people.
 Here are some tips to make things easier for your family during this holiday season.Read More

 “Sit up and chew with your mouth closed,” my husband says with a look of disgust splattered over his face.
 My son’s shoulders hunch forward, his head and mouth move from upright to downcast.
 Inside I am seething.Read More